WHO ARE WE?

 OUR GROUP MISSION

-With the vision to be one of the most respected global leaders in the healthcare industry, LUYE PHARMA will keep adhering to the road of innovation and internationalisation and endeavour to become one of the top 100 global pharmaceutical companies by 2020.
+With the vision to be a leading global pharmaceutical company, LUYE PHARMA will keep adhering to the road of innovation and internationalization and endeavour to become one of the top 50 global pharmaceutical companies by 2025.

 Why choose Red Yeast Rice?